DLR-RY/outpost-core/README.md

 The library set up to be modular, allowing the user to choose which modules to use and which modules to leave out.

-OUTPOST is split into two repositories [outpost-core][] contaning the base environment and [outpost-satellite][] containing the satellite specific modules.
+OUTPOST is split into two repositories: outpost-core contains the open-source base environment and outpost-satellite contains the closed-source satellite specific modules.

 Modules
 -------